-5.3.141 Corporate customers whose securities are admitted to trading on a regulated market in an EEA state or one in an equivalent jurisdiction are publicly owned and generally accountable.
-Regulation 13(3) 5.3.142 Where the firm has satisfied itself that the customer is: a company which is listed on a regulated market (within the meaning of MiFID) in the EEA, or on a non-EEA market that is subject to specified disclosure obligations; or a majority-owned and consolidated subsidiary of such a listed company simplified due diligence may be applied (see section 5.4).
-Regulation 2(1) 5.3.143 Specified disclosure obligations are disclosure requirements consistent with specified articles of: The Prospectus directive [2003/71/EC]

-➤ The Market Abuse directive[2003/6/EC]
+5.3.142 Corporate customers whose securities are admitted to trading on a regulated market in an EEA state or one in an equivalent jurisdiction are publicly owned and generally accountable.
+Regulation 13(3) 5.3.143 Where the firm has satisfied itself that the customer is: ➤ a company which is listed on a regulated market (within the meaning of MiFID) in the EEA, or on a non-EEA market that is subject to specified disclosure obligations; or a majority-owned and consolidated subsidiary of such a listed company simplified due diligence may be applied (see section 5.4).
+Regulation 2(1) 5.3.144 Specified disclosure obligations are disclosure requirements consistent with specified articles of: The Prospectus directive [2003/71/EC] The Transparency Obligations directive [2004/109/EC] The Market Abuse directive[2003/6/EC]